OfficeDev/office-store-docs/docs/checklist.md

 Your test plans and any testing accounts and instructions need to be included here

-### ✅ Step 6: Include critical information links with https:// addresses
+### ✅ Step 6: Include critical information links with https:// URLs

 The addresses for a support URL, a privacy policy URL, and an end user license agreement (EULA) URL  are required.
-Not including these links is one of the top reasons an add-in submission is rejected by our team.
+One of the top reasons an add-in submission fails our validation process is when these links are not included in submission.
 The following image shows the box that asks for the support information.

 ![tbd alt text](./images/new/support-info.png)

-#### Make sure you provide a link to your support page so that your users can reach you if they have a problem.
+#### Make sure you provide a link to your support page so that your users can reach you if they have a problem

 Provide a URL for so the customers who have issues with your add-in can contact your company for support.